AztecProtocol/aztec-packages/docs/docs/guides/js_apps/authwit.md

 ## Define the action

-When creating an authwit, you will need to pass the authwit givier, the authwit receiver (who will perform the action), and the action that is being authorized.
-The action can be a smart contract function call, or alternatively arbitrary data.
+When creating an authwit, you will need to pass the authwit giver, the authwit receiver (who will perform the action), and the action that is being authorized.
+The action can be a smart contract function call, or alternatively, arbitrary data.

 ### When the action is a function call